-£9,000-a-year tuition fees send chills down many parents' spines.
-Some are desperate to build uni funds to protect kids from huge debts on graduation.
+With £9,000-a-year tuition fees now a reality, many parents are desperate to build uni funds to protect kids from huge debts.
 But this laudable aim could be throwing away over £20,000.

 Many students won't need to repay anything close to the cost of their tuition fees.
 If that's the case, paying upfront is a waste.
-This guide has special calculators to help, and if it doesn't add up, then it provides alternative ways to help your children.
+This guide show you how it works.

 In this guide